Notting Hill Carnival: History

+On both days at the 2017 carnival, a minute's silence was observed in tribute to the victims of the Grenfell Tower fire, with many carnival-goers wearing "green for Grenfell".

 The 2020 carnival was cancelled due to the ongoing COVID-19 pandemic, although free live-streamed events were shown online across four channels.
-On 18 June 2021, it was announced that the 2021 Carnival would not take place either, due to "ongoing uncertainty and Covid-19 risk".
+On 18 June 2021 it was announced that the 2021 Carnival would not take place either, due to "ongoing uncertainty and COVID-19 risk".

-In 2022, Notting Hill Carnival returned after two-year hiatus.
-It started with a run to remember 72 victims of the Grenfell Tower fire from 2017.
+In 2022 Notting Hill Carnival returned after a two-year hiatus.
+It started with a run and included a 72 second silence to remember 72 victims of the Grenfell Tower fire in 2017.